ciencialatitud0/EPIC_1/Programme_en.md

 Brief intro to data analysis for high energy physics<br />
 The exercise requires basic knowledge of LHC physics data.<br />
 How to handle it, how to process it and what to look up to.<br />
-This exercise uses real data from one of the LHC experiments.<br /><br />
+This exercise uses real data from one of the LHC experiments.<br />
 Filter the data, make relevant plots and statistically analyze the results.

 # Day 4 (21//10/2021):

 ## Session 6: Materials science:
-Explanation.
+Explanation.<br />
-i) Mixed quantum/classical method: Trajectory surface hopping (TSH). ii) Tully models and their link with some model systems nonadiabatic dynamics.
+i) Mixed quantum/classical method: Trajectory surface hopping (TSH).<br />
+ii) Tully models and their link with some model systems nonadiabatic dynamics.<br />
-Computing Verlet velocity algorithm and surface hopping between two states.
+Computing Verlet velocity algorithm and surface hopping between two states.<br />
 Plotting time trace of position, velocity, relative energies, and population (between the ground state and first excited state).

 ## Session 7: Astrophysics (session in English):